 You can find more information about how to customize your synchronized LDAP fields in the following section of our online User Manual.

-Categories: PaperCut MF, User Identification
+Categories: PaperCut MF, Card Readers and User Identification

 Keywords: nfc, near field communication, near field card, proximity reader, copier authentication